Reconnaissance Geologists of the Columbia Basin & Okanogan Highlands

 High gravel terrace above the Pend Oreille River by O.P.
 Jenkins in 1924.
 WGS photo archive.

 Olaf Pitt Jenkins (1889-1983), the son of a Stanford professor, spent many years as a staff geologist for geological surveys in Arizona, Tennessee, and Washington.
-He worked as a geology instructor at Washington State College and later became the Director of the California Geological Survey.
+He worked as a geology instructor at Washington State College (now WSU) and later became the Director of the California Geological Survey.
 He is credited with transforming the CGS into a modern scientific organization.
 Jenkins published several articles on the economic geology of the Okanogan region, one on the White Bluffs, and a 1925 paper on clastic dikes in the Columbia Basin.
-Jenkins' is the first detailed work on the dikes, which he followed with a laboratory experiment where he created clastic dikes in the lab (Jenkins, 1930).
+His 1925 article is the first detailed work on the dikes, which he followed with another on the creation of clastic dikes in the lab (Jenkins, 1930).
 His 1930 AAPG Bulletin article on sandstone dikes as conduits for migrating petroleum is important, but often overlooked.

 Richard Foster Flint (1902-1976) was an imminent Quaternary geologist, Yale professor, and author of textbooks.
 Flint is known as the "father of Quaternary science" and "Pope of the Pleistocene".
 In his youth, he served in the U.S. Air Force Arctic Section and later published notable works on the glacial geology of Connecticut and the Rocky Mountains.
 Flint was an early leader in radiocarbon dating and an editor of the American Journal of Science for 46 years.
 He lead the charge against Bretz's outrageous flood hypothesis, but was ultimately defeated.
 Flint made numerous observations in the Columbia Basin and Okanogan Highlands, many of which remain relevant and influential today.
 He named the Touchet Beds and described them at their type section along the Walla Walla River at Touchet, WA.